 Benchrest use and its relation to the 50, 100, 200, and 300 yard targets.
 Explanation and demonstration, practical exercise.
-Inclusion of up to 10 round magazine use.

 Off hand shooting, its limitations and advantages.
 Practical exercise.
+Off-hand highpower pistol will be tested separately, to ensure that the member can safely hit the targets from this position.